About the LeagueUpdated Monday March 6, 2017 by Red Circle Hockey Club.

 In the mid 80's, Red Circle teamed up with Stoneybrook Athletic Association and formed several Ringette teams for girls.
 In the first year of operation, the Red Circle teams captured first place.
 As the girls grew into young women, they still wanted to play Ringette.
 Stu Murray and Ray Gibson coached the Merry Timers to several provincial championships during the group's history.

 Although the club was set up as a house league program, there was a desire to play more competitive hockey with other clubs, but there was a huge problem.
 The O.M.H.A. did not recognize Red Circle as a minor hockey association and prohibited other O.M.H.A. teams from playing us.
 Eventually a new organization, called the Provincial Minor Hockey Association was formed and non-affiliated clubs from Oshawa, Brantford, Hamilton, and Copper Cliff joined.
 Red Circle formed "Select" teams from each division and these teams participated in and won many championships across Ontario.
+We still have the Select Program today.
+Players are registered and play in our House League Program make up those teams.

 Also still during the mid 80's, the club held a promotional contest to find a name for our Select teams and a new logo.
 The chosen name of "Raiders" was submitted by Katrina MacPherson and the new logo was designed by Keith Alexander and Jason Brown.